TotalGriffLock/pyCECpi/README.md

 There are some commercially available HDMI-CEC to IP interfaces for things like Control4, Crestron, etc. They cost hundreds of pounds/dollars.
 In the same universe, Home Assistant and Raspberry Pis exist.
 Surely, the expensive commercial offerings are not the only choice?
 Also, my TV has limited HDMI ports - I don't want to lose a whole HDMI input just to add this feature, it needs to pass HDMI through

 # Shopping list - Prices are UK £ sterling at the time of writing
-Raspberry Pi Zero W (or Zero 2 W) - without presoldered headers £14.40 from thepihut
+Raspberry Pi Zero W (or Zero 2 W) - without presoldered headers £14.40 from thepihut + £3.90 shipping
 SD card for Raspberry Pi OS £6.90 for a Sandisk from Amazon
 Adafruit PiOLED £14.10 from thepihut
 2x6 2.5mm pin header - a 40 pin header from the pihut is £1, you can make 6 from that, so £0.17